KoesGroup/Snakemake_trinity/README.md

 [![Miniconda](https://img.shields.io/badge/miniconda-blue.svg)](https://conda.io/miniconda)

 # Aim
-Creating a Denovo transcriptome.fasta from RNAseq reads of a species of wich a reference genome is not avalable
+Creating a Denovo transcriptome.fasta from RNAseq reads of a species of wich a reference genome is not available

 # Description